 This is a battery operated signal generator / tester for VGA monitors.
 It intended to be taken on the road to test old VGA monitors, whether it’s for touchscreen countertop games, or old PCs.
-It supports the 15.7kHz video mode (320×240 non-vga standard) to help you find those elusive LCD panels that can be used for arcade gaming natively.
+It supports the 15.7kHz video mode (320×240 non-vga standard) to help you find those elusive LCD panels that can be used for console and arcade gaming natively.

 Here are some of the features of the VGA Test Dongle:

 - Tiny – about the size of a VGA cable plug and fits in your pocket

 - Battery Operated – about 5 hours battery life on a crappy CR2032

 - 15kHz – (320×240) originally for arcade monitors

 - Supports the following tests in each mode:

 - Grid – for geometry and convergence checks